james-ralph8555/general-monorepo-template/README.md

 ```

 ### Activate flake.nix
-Use the Nix flake dev shell to get all required tools (Bazel, Python, Node, Rust, Go, etc.) on your PATH before running commands:
+Use the Nix flake dev shell to get all required tools (Bazel, Python, Node, Rust, Go, Graphviz, etc.) on your PATH before running commands:

 ```bash
 # Interactive shell (from repo root)